Custom camera implementation in Unity —— External frame data source

 Defines whether it is a head-mounted display

 If the device is a head-mounted display, diagnostic information will be displayed on a 3D board in front of the camera instead of on the screen.
-Some AR features may behave slightly differently on head-mounted display devices.FrameSource.Display:
+Some AR features may operate slightly differently on head-mounted display devices.FrameSource.Display:

 Defines the display system

-You can use Display.DefaultSystemDisplay or Display.DefaultHMDDisplay to obtain default display information.
+Use Display.DefaultSystemDisplay or Display.DefaultHMDDisplay to obtain default display information.

 Typically, Display.DefaultHMDDisplay can be used on head-mounted displays.